Every day, we help make education dreams a reality

 - Foster an environment that incorporates a creative, entrepreneurial spirit but also builds a sophisticated system of practices and procedures.

-- Bachelor’s degree required with a minimum of ten years of development experience.
+- Bachelor’s degree required with a minimum of seven years of development experience.

 - Excellent fundraising strategy development and execution capability in addition to strong written and oral communication skills.

 - Superior attention to detail and experience in crafting formal proposals and grant writing.